-It should be remembered that this comment was written when the horrors of the First World War were yet to unfold during the next four years, and many people in Britain thought that the war would be over before the year 1914 ended.
+Remember that this was written when the horrors of the First World War were yet to unfold during the next four years, and many people in Britain thought that the war would be over before the year 1914 ended.

 Very often when we say that a prophecy has been fulfilled by some event, the objection is raised that we are saying this after the event has occurred.
-But here the Lahore Ahmadiyya organ Paigham Sulh published its comment before the horrors of this war took place that it would be a fulfilment of the prophecy in this poem.
+But here our organ Paigham Sulh stated before most of the events of this war that it would be a fulfilment of the prophecy in this poem.

-Regarding the prophecy about the Czar of Russia in this poem ("even the Czar will be at that hour in a state of the utmost distress"), the article in Paigham Sulh says:
+Regarding the prophecy about the Czar of Russia in this poem ("even the Czar will be at that hour in a state of the utmost distress"), the article says: